raspberrypi/documentation/linux/kernel/README.md

 - You've fixed a generic kernel bug
 - You've fixed a Raspberry Pi-specific kernel bug

-Initially you should fork the Linux repository and clone that on your build system; this can be either on the Raspberry Pi or on a Linux machine you're cross compiling on.
+Initially you should fork the Linux repository and clone that on your build system; this can be either on the Raspberry Pi or on a Linux machine you're cross-compiling on.
 You can then make your changes, test them, and commit them into your fork.

 Next, depending upon whether the code is Raspberry Pi-specific or not: